Thursday, November 22, 2007

 About 4 hours before you intend to serve the turkey, take it out of the fridge, drain, and brush off any excess salt.
 Turn your oven to 425 degrees to pre-heat.
 Then cut 1 stick of butter into slices and place the slices underneath the skin, adding more on the breast and between the thighs, as well as rubbing it all over the outside of the turkey.

-Place your turkey in a roasting rack or shallow pan, breast-side down for about 45 minutes to 1 hour, whenever you see the bird looking very golden.
-Flip it over so the breast side is up, and cook at 350 degrees for 3 hours.
+Place your turkey in a roasting rack or shallow pan, and cook breast-side down for about 45 minutes to 1 hour, whenever you see the bird looking very golden.
+Flip it over so the breast side is up, and cook at 350 degrees for another 2 1/2 to 3 hours.
+That's it!

 Thanksgiving 4